citizenfx/fivem-docs/content/docs/resources/mapmanager/_index.md

 Mapmanager
 ------
-Mapmanager is an included citizenfx resource that handles map changes, game types, and compatability between gametypes and maps.
+Mapmanager is an included citizenfx resource that handles map changes, game types, and compatibility between gametypes and maps.